Chart Color Schemes

 Templestowe Lower is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census revealed that in Templestowe Lower, 80.8% of dwellings were houses, with the remaining 19.2% being semi-detached, apartments, or other types.
-This compares to Melbourne metro's figures of 67.1% houses and 32.9% other dwellings.
-Home ownership in Templestowe Lower stood at 48.5%, with mortgaged dwellings at 33.4% and rented ones at 18.1%.
+As of the latest Census, dwelling structures in Templestowe Lower consisted of 80.8% houses and 19.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.1% houses and 32.9% other dwellings.
+Home ownership in Templestowe Lower stood at 48.5%, with mortgaged dwellings making up 33.4% and rented dwellings accounting for 18.1%.
 The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,400.
 The median weekly rent in Templestowe Lower was $475, compared to Melbourne metro's $462.
-Nationally, Templestowe Lower's median monthly mortgage repayment is significantly higher at $1,863, while the median weekly rent is substantially above the national average of $375.
+Nationally, Templestowe Lower's median monthly mortgage repayments were significantly higher at $2,500 compared to the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing